-When a Death Occurs
+When Death Occurs

-Death in an Institution
+Death in an institution

-Anticipated Death at Home
+Anticipated death at home

-Unanticipated Death at Home or Elsewhere
+Unanticipated death at home or elsewhere

 In these situations, immediately call 911.
 The police and emergency medical personnel will then determine the appropriate steps to be taken.
 Often, the police can release the deceased directly to our funeral home.
 However, in certain cases, the body may need to go to the Medical Examiner’s office so that they can determine the cause of death.

-Death Out of State
+Death out of state

 Please feel free to call us at any time during this process.
 Our professional staff is available 24 hours a day, 365 days a year.

 Please keep in mind that we want what you want.
-This process can take up to two hours or so.
+The funeral arrangement conference typically lasts about 2 hours.
 We go as fast or slow as you wish.
-Our overall goal is to succeed in making a difficult time just a little less difficult for your family.
+Our overall goal is to succeed in making a difficult time just a little less difficult for your family

 - Majority of great grandchildren